 In recent months, a shift in mindsets at work has given new emphasis to authenticity and empathy.
 Two sides of the same coin, authenticity and empathy can support company culture in the face of change and flexibility, and help protect stability in the turbulent 2020s.

 Company cultures have been rocked by the fallout from Covid.
 Hybrid working, remote roles, greater value placed on personal qualities, and less centralised influence have left leaders wondering how to weave disparate strands of identity into something more appropriate for the world we now find ourselves in.
 Where should they start?
+One effective approach is to incorporate an emotional intelligence workshop, which can provide the tools needed to foster authenticity and empathy within the team.

 In the calmer days of the past, culture focused on targets that people were expected to deliver.
 By focusing on authenticity instead, people can find the agility that will deliver targets even in the most turbulent of times.